uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 In summary, **users should not take tiered storage into account when using Cheaha**.

 - There will be no changes in user experience when traversing a directory tree as file stubs will appear as normal files from the user's perspective.
 - Slight delays when fetching old data should be expected as the data is migrated from Ceph to GPFS.
-See [below](#initial-interaction-with-files)
+See the section on [initial interaction with files](#initial-interaction-with-files)
 - Tiered storage is NOT back-up storage
 - Tiered storage IS a new tool to improve storage needs on Cheaha.
 - See notes on [quotas](#quotas) below